UO-Biostats/UO_ABS/pages/rstan_on_talapas.md

 ```
 rsync -vzPe ssh BattingAverage.csv <username>@talapas-uoregon.edu:/projects/bi607/<username>/hw7/
 ```
+You will be prompted to enter your uoregon password to initiate the transfer.

 In case you're curious, the options for `rsync` are:
 - `-v` be verbose
 - `-z` compress the file for the transfer
 - `-P` show transfer progress
 - `-e` specify the remote shell to use (in this case `ssh`)

-The general structure of `rsync` is `rsync FROM TO`, so we're telling it to send `BattingAverage.csv`, which is in the current directory, to our `hw7` directory on the cluster.
+The general structure of `rsync` is `rsync [options] FROM TO`, so we're telling it to send `BattingAverage.csv`, which is in the current directory, to our `hw7` directory on the cluster.

 ## 3 Submitting a job
-Now, in order to run `rstan` on talapas, you need two more files:
+Now, in order to run `rstan` on talapas, you need two more files in the `hw7` directory:
 1. an R script that reads in the data and fits an `rstan` model
 2. an `sbatch` file to run the R script on the cluster